civiclabsconsulting/civiclabs.com/src/_posts/2017-01-19-top-3-things-things-small-software-consulting-shops-do-better-than-large-agencies.md

 ## 3. Turnaround Products Faster

 Ever heard of the bikeshed problem, or [Law of Triviality](https://goo.gl/iTFs7c)?
 This is the idea that the more unqualified people are involved in a decision, the less likely the decision is to be good for the entire group.
 This also applies to discussion: the more people involved in a discussion who aren't experts on the topic, the more time will be spent on details that do not matte.

-## Bonus: Increase Customer Focus (and Satisfaction)

-This may or may not be obvious, but in my own experience, I can anecdotally say that working in small groups *always* promotes clearer, meaningful communication and more productive relationships.
-This in turn creates better products, which increases customer satisfaction.